 Learn From The San Antonio Spurs

 Now, whatever The Raptors do this off-season, whether they stick with their current roster or they don’t, they must do one thing: Try and develop a play-style that resembles that of the San Antonio Spurs.
 I’m not saying replicate it, but instead, learn as much as they can from the pass-first and “every player is a threat” game style.
 The Spurs have shown for over a decade that they know how to win games and play all their players effectively, and the Raptors, more than any other team in the league, has the highest chance of following in the same path.
 With DeRozan, Lowry, and Valanciunas in the starting line up, and T.Ross, Vasquez, and Patterson coming off the bench, the amount of scoring threats that the Raptors could potentially have is deadly.
 They are not a team focused around one or two star players, like The Rockets or Thunder, but instead, they are a team that depend on one another, and when running like a well-oiled machine, can be nearly unstoppable.
-The Spurs exemplify the perfect playbook for an all-around team such as the Raptors; they play an un-defendable, a timeless, and a tremendously consistent style of basketball, that when every player on the team follows, it becomes a very difficult task for the opponent to overcome.
-If you need any evidence, check out the video below.
+The Spurs exemplify the perfect playbook for an all-around team such as the Raptors; they play an un-defendable, a timeless, and a tremendously consistent style of basketball, that when every player on the team follows, it becomes a very difficult task for the opponent to overcome. .

 In Masai Uijiri We Trust